Research groups, programmes and centres

 The Department is home to the Tropical Epidemiology Group, and a large research programme on maternal and perinatal health.
 The Department faculty includes both medical and statistical epidemiologists, and there is considerable interest in methodological work, including research on statistical methods, transmission models, genetic epidemiology and immunoepidemiology.
 There are strong collaborative links with other Departments within the Faculty of Epidemiology and Population Health.
 We also work with the Faculty of Infectious and Tropical Diseases, particularly the Clinical Research and Immunology Departments, and with the Faculty of Public Health and Policy.

-Maternal Health Group:
+Maternal and Newborn Health Group:

 Tropical Epidemiology Group: